feelixs/clyppy-docs/docs/playlists.md

 ## De-Authorize CLYPPY as a connected Spotify App

 If you'd like to stop using CLYPPY's Playlist Generation feature, you can disconnect the app from your Spotify Account by revoking access to CLYPPY through [your Spotify connected Apps](https://www.spotify.com/us/account/apps/).

+After revoking access, it may take up to an hour for the changes to take effect.